 Razer Barracuda 2 (Regular, Pro, X, and Chroma series) wishlist: All the features I want to see

 Razer is one of the most popular manufacturers of wireless gaming headsets on the market.
-Alongside its Kraken and BlackShark offerings, the Barracuda line is revered for bundling the best wireless headphones features into gaming headsets.
-The Barracuda X Chroma is the company’s latest release and builds upon the successes of the earlier Barracuda X, Barracuda, Barracuda X (2022), and Barracuda Pro.
-Enjoying improved battery life, better microphone quality, and RGB lighting, the headset caters to streamers and avid gamers alike.
+Alongside its Kraken and BlackShark offerings, the Barracuda line is revered for bundling flagship features into gaming headsets.
+The Barracuda X Chroma is the company’s latest release, building upon the successes of the earlier Barracuda X, Barracuda, Barracuda X (2022), and Barracuda Pro.
+With improved battery life, microphone quality, and RGB lighting, the headset caters to streamers and avid gamers.
 However, some important omissions leave room for an updated Razer Barracuda 2.

 Unfortunately, Razer has not officially announced any versions of the Barracuda 2 so far.
-Given many of the previous Barracuda iterations launched on the same date, here are all the best features I want to see in the Barracuda 2, Barracuda Pro 2, Barracuda X 2, and Barracuda X Chroma 2.
+Given many of the previous Barracuda iterations launched on the same date, here are all the features I want the Barracuda 2, Barracuda Pro 2, Barracuda X 2, and Barracuda X Chroma 2 to have at launch.

 A detachable boom microphone

-The original Razer Barracuda and Barracuda Pro embed a beamforming microphone array instead of sporting dedicated boom microphones.
+The original Razer Barracuda and Barracuda Pro feature a beamforming microphone array in place of dedicated boom microphones.
 This allows the headsets to be worn out and about while appearing to the public as regular wireless headphones.
 Unfortunately, beamforming microphones pick up voices less well than microphones positioned directly in front of the mouth.
-The result is a pair of headsets less suitable for gaming than their immediate rivals.

 The Razer Barracuda X (2022) and Barracuda X Chroma solve this issue by implementing detachable boom microphones.
 Supplied in the packaging, fans can plug the microphone into the left ear cup’s dedicated port and receive superior microphone quality.
-The Razer Barracuda X (2022) can also utilize its built-in microphone to take calls on the move without attaching the boom microphone.
+The Razer Barracuda X (2022) can also use its built-in microphone to take calls without the attachable boom microphone.
 The Razer Barracuda 2 and Barracuda Pro 2 would serve gamers better by adopting a detachable boom microphone.

 Bluetooth 5.4 and high-res codecs

 2.4GHz USB dongles are the reigning champion of low-latency wireless connectivity.
 They also allow gamers to connect to a broader list of consoles without fumbling around with wires.
 However, mobile gamers and those wanting to use their headset as standard wireless headphones require Bluetooth connectivity.
-In this instance, Bluetooth 5.4 is the most desirable version and brings improved battery life, a longer signal range, and better audio quality.
+In this instance, Bluetooth 5.4 is the most desirable version, bringing improved battery life, a longer signal range, and superior audio quality.

 Active noise canceling